Souladev/ai-trade-scribe/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/4ea49e75-6144-457c-9022-4d57fc5b1788) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via  will be committed automatically to this repo.

 **Use your preferred IDE**